 - Loan facilities: Many financial institution prefer to grant loans to joint stock companies than other forms of businesses like sole proprietorship.

-- Great possibility of Expansion: With the availability of huge capital, mass production of goods will automatically dictate
+- Great possibility of Expansion: With the availability of huge capital, mass production of goods will automatically dictate expansion of the company.

 - Employees become co-owners: Employees could become co-owners of the business by purchasing shares in the company.